sydleggio/sydleggio.github.io/_portfolio/portfolio-1.md

 * Collaborating with teams to integrate UVEX follow-up strategies, enhancing detection of transient astrophysical events.

 * Senior Thesis: Optimizing ToO Strategy for Prospects of EM Follow-up To Gravitational Wave Events with UVEX
-* Publications:
-  * A. Criswell, S. Leggio, M. Coughlin, et al. ”Electromagnetic Follow-up to Gravitational Wave Events with the UltraViolet EXplorer   (UVEX).”
-The Astrophysical Journal (submitted).
-Available on my publications page.
-  * L. Singer, A. Criswell, S. Leggio, M. Coughlin. ”Gravitational-Wave Follow-Up Strategy for the UltraViolet EXplorer (UVEX) Mission with M4OPT”.
-In preparation.